nicolasochem/tzip/drafts/current/draft-consensus-key.md

   At any time, a consensus key can only be used by a single baker, the operation fails otherwise.

-- `Drain_delegate <public_key_hash>`
+- `Drain_delegate (<baker_pkh, consensus_pkh, destination_pkh>)`

-  This operation must be signed by the active consensus key of baker.
+  This operation must be signed by the active consensus key `consensus_pkh` of the baker `baker_pkh`.

-  This operation immediately transfers all the free balance of the manager implicit account into the consensus implicit account.
+  This operation immediately transfers all the free balance of the `baker_pkh` implicit account into the `destination_pkh` implicit account.
 It has no effect on the frozen balance.

   This operation fails if the governance toggle `--drain-toggle-vote` is set to **Off**, see next section.

-  This operation is a regular `Manager_operation`.
-Thus, it fails if the implicit account associated with the consensus key is not initialized, and if it cannot pay for the associated fees.
+  This operation is included in pass 2, together with `Seed_nonce_revelation`,`Double_*_evidence` and `Activate_account`.
+So they don't compete with regular manager operation in gas and block size quota, and they will always be applied before regular manager operation, e.g. a transfer operation from the baker.

+  As an incentive for bakers to include `Drain_delegate` operation, a small fixed fraction of the baker free balance is transfered as fees to baker that includes the operation, i.e. the smallest amount between 1tz or 1% of the free balance.

 ### A new toggle vote `--drain-toggle-vote`